 Something similar in the 2013 SkS Weekly News Roundup #6 linking to a post about this projection (my emphasis):

 The Arctic may seem like a distant place, just as the most extreme consequences of our wasteful use of fossil fuels may appear to be in some distant future.
 Both are closer than most of us realize.

 The Arctic is a focal point for some of the most profound impacts of climate change.
 One of the world’s top ice experts, Peter Wadhams of Cambridge University, calls the situation a “global disaster,” suggesting ice is disappearing faster than predicted and could be gone within as few as four years.

 A baffling response to Arctic climate change by David Suzuki, The Brantford Expositor, Feb 3, 2013

 Again, the reader is not given a single clue that this projection in this article they linked to, is misinformation.
 Those who read it in 2013 and followed that link may have wrongly conclude that this projection of an ice-free Arctic in 2015 is a perfectly valid claim.

-Basically, when the projection could not be tested against reality, this claims was apparently used to confirm the severity of the situation, yet is now conveniently dismissed as “misinformation”.
+Basically, when the projection could not be tested against reality, this claim was used to confirm the severity of the situation, yet, after being caught up by reality, is now conveniently dismissed as “misinformation”.